realviacauchy/git-novice/fulllesson.md

 > *  Understand the meaning of the `--global` configuration flag.

 When we use Git on a new computer for the first time, we need to configure a few things.
-Here's how Dracula sets up his new laptop:
+Rememberthe email address you used to register with github?
+Go ahead and use that during this part of the setup.

 ~~~ {.bash}
 $ git config --global user.name "Vlad Dracula"